 Red flags in the fine print:

-- Your coverage is a ‘graded’ death benefit.
-What this means is that if you should die because of illness or disease within the first 2 or 3 (depending on the company) years of the policy, your designated beneficiary will receive the amount of premiums paid so far plus 4-10%.
-So if you purchased a 25,000 policy and are paying $100/month in premium and die of a heart attack or a burst appendix 6 months after paying premiums your beneficiary will be paid $660 (6 months X $100 + 10%).
+Your coverage is a ‘graded’ death benefit.
+This means that if you should die because of illness or disease within the first 2 or 3 (depending on the company) years of the policy, your beneficiary will receive the amount of premiums paid in plus 4-10%.
+So if you purchased a 25,000 policy and are paying $100/month in premium and die of a heart attack 6 months later, your beneficiary will be paid $660 (6 months X $100 + 10%).
 If you step off the curb in front of a bus (death by accidental means) your beneficiary would be paid the full $25K.
 I cannot begin to tell you how many times I have had to explain this to folks who had zero idea this was the ‘life insurance’ they have.
-It’s aggravating on a number of levels.

 Are you going to be surprised if I suggest that this is the absolute best way for you to figure out your life insurance options?
 Of course not!
-If you’ve read this far it’s obvious that you are interested in learning how to get the best bang for your buck.
-Let me just say, we are on the same page for that goal.
-Here is why this is the best way to buy life insurance.
+If you’ve read this far it’s obvious that you are interested in learning what is the best way to buy life insurance and, we are on the same page for that goal.
+Here is why an independent insurance broker can provide the best way to buy life insurance.

 Here are some of the things to know about working with a broker:

-- A good broker understands that everyone has different needs and situations.
-There is no one-size-fits-all solution and it is my duty to find the best answers to what you are wanting to accomplish.
+A good broker understands that everyone has different needs and situations.
+There is no one-size-fits-all solution and it is our responsibility to find the best answers to what you are wanting to accomplish.
+Sometimes the best answer is to do nothing.
+If there is not a good alternative for you we will advise you to stick with what you have.

-- Understand that there is a bit of selfishness in the way I run my business.
-And that is, if I do a great job for you then maybe, just maybe, somewhere down the road you will tell someone, “Hey, I know a guy who can help you with that.”
+There is a bit of selfishness in the way we run our business.
+And that is, if we do a great job for you then maybe, just maybe, somewhere down the road you will tell someone, “Hey, I know a guy who can help you with that.”